ajkaanbal/slack-bot/README.md

 SLACK-BOT
 =========

-A simple docker image send slack messages.
+A simple docker image to send slack messages.